For some curly girls, hair length plays a major role in their curl journey.

 At this point, you’re pretty much convinced that your hair just doesn’t grow no matter what you do.

 The average person can expect their curls to grow 0.5 inches per month, but for curly girls that can seem like nothing when shrinkage comes into play.
-It’s easiest to tell how much your hair has grown when it’s dyed or damaged, because you can see how much growth you’ve had from the last time you coloured your hair or started transitioning.
+It’s easiest to tell how much your hair has grown when it’s dyed or damaged, because you can see how much growth you’ve had from the last time you colored your hair or started transitioning.

 The reality is that for most people, hair really never stops growing; what might actually be happening is that you’re having issues retaining length.